Conferences, Guest Lecture Series, and Events

 Our conferences showcase our interest in bringing together a collection of leading voices in the field of dance and dance education.
 Through our Guest Lecture Series, we bring together a diverse set of voices and perspectives on dance as well as celebrate our global connections.

 The Faculty of Education celebrates the diversity of perspectives on dance and our conferences showcase our interest in bringing together a collection of leading voices in the field of dance and dance education.

 3+4 September 2021, London, UK

-This conference will focus on how histories and practices of dance and dance teaching from the past have and will inform current and future knowledge, understanding and practices.
-For dance teachers, practitioners, researchers and educators.
-For more information, visit here.
+This online conference focused on how histories and practices of dance and dance teaching from the past have and informed current and future knowledge, understanding and practices.

 Shaping Bodies, Shaping Minds